neomosotho/NEOMOS378_BCL2401_GroupA_Neo_Mosotho_DJS05/README.md

 # DJS05 Project Brief: Building a Redux-Inspired Store for a Tally App

+## Overview
-In this challenge, you will venture into the realm of state management by constructing a Redux-inspired store to manage the state of a simple Tally App.
-Your primary goal is to manage the app's state changes efficiently, focusing on core functionalities like incrementing, decrementing, and resetting a counter.
-Instead of rendering changes on the UI, you'll subscribe to state updates and log them to the console, highlighting the power of state management in applications.
+This project demonstrates the creation of a simple Tally App using a Redux-inspired store to manage its state.
+The core functionalities include incrementing, decrementing, and resetting a counter.
+Instead of rendering changes on a UI, the app logs them to the console to effectively demonstrate state management.

 ## Objective
-Create a minimalistic, Redux-inspired store to manage and log the state of a counting Tally App.
-Your implementation will not involve UI rendering; instead, it will use console logs to demonstrate state management effectively.
+The primary objective is to build a minimalistic, Redux-inspired store that handles and logs state changes of a counting Tally App.
+This exercise aims to illustrate the power and flexibility of state management in applications.

 Observer Pattern resource from Refactoring Guru: https://refactoring.guru/design-patterns/observer